Get to Know the Student Counseling Center

 Community Referrals

 There are times when a student’s mental health needs require a referral to a community provider.
-Substance dependency or active eating disorders are examples of problems that cannot be adequately addressed at the Student Counseling Center.
 Other times a student may need more urgent, intensive, or longer-term care than what we can provide.
 In such cases, we will assist the student in finding an appropriate provider in the community.
+We can also directly connect you with a care coordinator in the Center for Care and Resilience if you want more individualized support in navigating seeking care in the community.